Centerpin Fishing For Trout – A Guides Perspective

 You could use any size reels but smaller reels on smaller rods for smaller fish is a little nicer to use.

-If I was to go buy a new reel for trout, these are some of the best Centerpin reels for trout that I would consider:
+If I was to go buy a new reel for trout, I would consider these:

 Best Centerpin Rods For Trout Fishing

-The best rods for Centerpin fishing for trout fishing are ones that are light enough for small to medium-sized trout but are still capable of landing some big trout.
+The best centerpin rods for trout fishing are ones that are light enough for small to medium-sized trout but are still capable of landing some big trout.
 You want the ultralight and light models in the 9 to 12-foot range.

 It’s actually hard to find a good Centerpin float rod because even the ones that are rated as light to medium-light are still a bit too heavy.

-When I’m guiding and teaching Centerpin fishing for trout on the smaller rivers of 10 to 30 feet wide, I actually use my 10-foot nymphing fly rods and I prefer them over spinning rods and float rods because they are a perfect size for smaller trout.
+When I’m guiding and teaching Centerpin fishing on the smaller rivers of 10 to 30 feet wide, I actually use my 10-foot nymphing fly rods.
+I prefer them over spinning rods and float rods because they are a perfect size for smaller trout.

 On larger trout rivers that are 20 feet or wider, an 11 to 13-foot ultralight or light rod would be a good choice.
 But these rods are hard to find since most rods in that length are heavy and are designed for steelhead and salmon.